 Born at Glasgow, Scotland on 6 November 1902, she came to Canada at an early age.
 On 4 November 1925, she married Harold George Shipley (1900-1994) at Winnipeg.
 They had a daughter and were divorced in 1966.

 For many years a student of Canadian and Manitoba history, in 1957 she published the book Frances and the Crees about Frances Elizabeth Eleanor Stevens.
 In the years thereafter she published several more books, some of them children’s stories, some historical studies, and a biography (The James Evans Story, 1966).
 Much of her writing focussed on Aboriginal and Métis women.
-In 1959 she organized Manitoba’s first Indian handicrafts sales centre, and she was elected Woman of the Year in Manitoba by the Women’s Sales and Advertising Council in 1965.
+In 1959 she organized Manitoba’s first Indigenous handicrafts sales centre, and she was elected Woman of the Year in Manitoba by the Women’s Sales and Advertising Council in 1965.
 She received a Manitoba Golden Boy Award in 1966 and was awarded a Manitoba Centennial Medal by the Manitoba Historical Society in 1970.